Aftaab99/Text2SpeechService/README.md

     {
         "text_message" : "This is text to be converted to speech" }
-The request should get proxied to one of the worker servers and you can which in the response
+The request should get proxied to one of the worker servers and you can which in the response.
+A sentence of length 7-10 takes roughly 10 seconds to synthesize on CPU.